aqaPayam/NakhBot/docs/domain/03-attributes.md

 * If no visible primary photo can be assigned, profile validity must be rechecked.
 * If a deleted photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.
 * A ProfilePhoto can become visible only after the related MediaAsset is valid.
-* A ProfilePhoto can become visible only after required PhotoVariant records exist.
+* A ProfilePhoto can become visible only after all required upload-time PhotoVariant records exist.
+* For MVP, `thumbnail` is the required upload-time variant.
+* `blurred_preview` is not required before ProfilePhoto visibility.
+* Failure to generate the required thumbnail prevents the upload from creating a visible ProfilePhoto.
+* Failure to generate an on-demand blurred preview does not invalidate the ProfilePhoto.
-* Failed uploads and failed variant-generation attempts do not count toward active profile photo limits.
+* Failed uploads and failed required upload-time variant generation do not count toward active profile photo limits.

 ### PhotoVariant